microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-how-to-add-certificate.md

 ---
-title: "Update certificate credentials for an app or service principal using Microsoft Graph"
+title: "Add a certificate to an app or service principal using Microsoft Graph"
 description: "Learn how to update an app's certificate credentials programmatically using Microsoft Graph."
 author: "FaithOmbongi"
 ms.localizationpriority: medium